hsintmike/InsightDataScience/README.md

 <img src="images/Matrix example.PNG">

 I use the matrix to calculate the average degree of hashtags graph.
-Any two hashtags form the edges will assign 1 in their correspond position in the matrix.
+Any two hashtags form the edges will assign 1 in their corresponding position in the matrix.
 If they already form the edges before, that position will still be 1.
 For example, in this case, the edges in the graph  are:

 ```
 #A <-> #B